Licensing & merchandising

 Licensing enquiries

 We licence images from our collection for use on products, publications, exhibitions, film and television, set dressing, websites and other media.
-If you’d like to use one of our images, please contact us using the form below.
+If you know what you want to reproduce please fill in our reproduction request form and read our terms and conditions (PDF) and send the completed form to [email protected].

 To license stamp artwork, please contact Royal Mail instead on [email protected]